 What do we do

-MPI supported 2.300 beneficiaries through comprehensive medical, mental health, and physical well-being initiatives:
+MPI has been supporting over 2.300 beneficiaries through comprehensive medical, mental health, and physical well-being initiatives:

 Child support

-65 children sheltered in the Welcoming House and 450 women engaged in community child protection dialogues.
+65 children sheltered in the Welcoming House and around women engaged in community child protection dialogues.

 Economic strenght

-370 people joined savings groups, 80 attended literacy classes, and 4 youth received apprenticeship training opportunities.
+Over 350 people joined savings groups, more than 80 attended literacy classes, and 4 youth received apprenticeship training opportunities.

-80 youth and 96 students supported through agricultural trainings and scale up for agribusiness development at MPI Ssonde Mixed Farm;
+Over 80 youth and around 100 students supported through agricultural trainings and scale up for agribusiness development at MPI Ssonde Mixed Farm.

 Clean Energy

-Installation of solar panels at the Welcoming House, modification of energy-saving stoves and purchase of gas cylinders for cooking and ensure long term sustainability
+Installation of solar panels at the Welcoming House, improved energy-saving stoves, and a solar-powered borehole at Ssonde farm for sustainable cooking and irrigation.

 The communities served by MPI, such as the Acholi Quarter in Kireka, are home to many Internally Displaced Persons (IDPs) from Northern Uganda, primarily of Acholi ethnicity.
 These individuals fled decades of violence tied to the Lord’s Resistance Army, enduring trauma such as kidnapping, sexual violence and displacement.